TIGERB/easy-vue/README.md

 ## Learn Vue Easily

-> an easy example using Vue to implement easy web
+> an easy example using Vue2.0 to implement easy web

 ## Latest Version 0.6.1(2017/03/06)